TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Cross_Product.md

 :url: https://embed.grasple.com/exercises/6b660feb-fc36-47a0-bf86-e424d28edf6f?id=63354
 :label: grasple_exercise_1_3_6
 :dropdown:
-:description: To compute the area of a paralellogram given by four points in $\R^3$.
+:description: To compute the area of a parallellogram given by four points in $\R^3$.

 ::::